Build an Exit Intent Lightbox on the Cart Page

 2. Click CREATE ACTION.

-3. After Action Builder loads on your site, navigate to its cart page on your site.
+3. After Action Builder loads on your site, navigate to its cart page.
 In Action Builder click the Lightboxes tab and then click Exit Intent HTML Lightbox.

 View of the Lightboxes tab of Action Builder